Working groups in Department of Oncology

 WG Acute Leukemia Lab

-Head: Prof. Dr. med.
-Walter Fiedler / Dr. rer. nat.
+Head: Prof. Dr. Walter Fiedler and PD Dr. rer. nat.
 Jasmin Wellbrock

 Further information